rhayes777/PyAutoFit/README.rst

 - Handles the 'heavy lifting' that comes with model-fitting, including model composition & customization, outputting results, model-specific visualization and posterior analysis.

-- Is built for *big-data* analysis, whereby results are output as a relational database which can be loaded after model-fitting is complete.
+- Is built for *big-data* analysis, whereby results are output as a database which can be loaded after model-fitting is complete.

 **PyAutoFit** supports advanced statistical methods such as *transdimensional modeling*, *model comparison* and *massively parallel grid-searches*.